Instructions for adapting your code to an analysis pipeline

 Any error

-message will also halt the rest of the pipeline.
+message will also halt the script and the rest of the pipeline.
 It is recommended to output specific error messages to avoid crashes when errors can be foreseen.
-This can be done by writing an “error” attribute to the output.json
+This can be done using the biab_error_stop

 # R helper function for errors